University of Kansas, Fall 2003

 evaluating normative-ethical theories—that is, the method of testing theories’

-implications for particular cases against the judgments of common-sense
+prescriptions for particular cases against the prescriptions of common-sense

 morality.
-To be more precise, your paper should include the following paragraphs, in the following order:
+To be more precise, your paper should offer the following things, in the following order:

 - an introductory paragraph indicating (a) which two theories you are going

 to contrast (see items 2 and 3 below) and (b) the kind of